wayne0419/GPURayTracing/README.md

 In this project, three versions of Ray Tracer are being implemented.
 1. CPU version
-2. CPU version + Bounding Box & Binary Volume Hierarchy Optimization.
+2. CPU + Bounding Box & Binary Volume Hierarchy Optimization version.
 3. GPU version (WebGL fragment shader).
 I will give a brief introduction of the implementation of the ray tracer and then do a render speed comparison between them.